-a) Submitting your report (7.1-7.7)
+a) Submitting your report

-The University requires all external examiners to submit an annual report using the template provided.
-This is in line with the QAA's guidance and the University's template has been developed to map to QAA requirements.
-The template can be found at our external examiner homepage.
-We ask that all report forms are completed electronically and sent via e-mail to i.reid@ucb.ac.uk for University College Birmingham Examiners as this assists us in the storage and communication of the reports.
+The University requires all External Examiners to submit an annual report using the template provided.
+This is in line with the QAA's guidance and the University's template has been developed to comply with NMC Standards and mapped to QAA requirements.
+The template can be found at our External Examiner homepage.
+We ask that all report forms are completed electronically and sent via e-mail to j.reid@ucb.ac.uk for University College Birmingham Examiners as this assists us in the storage and communication of the reports.

 Where programmes have a non-standard start date the deadline for the report is agreed with Curriculum & Quality Department on appointment.
-If an external examiner wishes to submit any further comments (e.g. following the supplementary examination period for UG programmes) they are free to do so, again using the report template.
-The deadlines are set to allow the University to consider the issues arising out of external examiners' reports, and Schools' responses, and determine any further action required.
-The deadlines are intended to give external examiners sufficient time to make their reports while allowing the reports to be considered in good time for any necessary follow-up action to be taken early in the following academic session.
+If an External Examiner wishes to submit any further comments (e.g. following the supplementary examination period for UG programmes) they are free to do so, again using the report template.
+The deadlines are set to allow the University to consider the issues arising out of External Examiners' reports, and Schools' responses, and determine any further action required.
+The deadlines are intended to give External Examiners sufficient time to make their reports while allowing the reports to be considered in good time for any necessary follow-up action to be taken early in the following academic session.
 If we have not received your report by the specified deadline Curriculum & Quality Department will contact you either by phone, letter or e-mail.
 We would be grateful if you could notify us of any problems or circumstances which may prevent you from submitting your report by the deadlines stated.
 Please note, if you have been appointed to programmes at both undergraduate and postgraduate level we do require two separate report forms to be completed for the academic session.
-All external examiner reports are reviewed by either the Pro-Vice-Chancellor (Curriculum, Teaching and Learning) or nominee.
-The University reserves the right to request additional information from an external examiner if it is Page 8 of 12 felt there is insufficient detail in the original report.
+All External Examiner reports are reviewed by either the Pro-Vice-Chancellor (Curriculum, Teaching and Learning) or nominee.
+The University reserves the right to request additional information from an external examiner if it is felt there is insufficient detail in the original report.
 Therefore, we ask that all sections of the report are completed as fully as possible.
 We also request that no individual member of the University is identified in your report.

-b) Responding to your report (8.1-8.8)
+b) Responding to your report

-One receipt of your report Curriculum & Quality Department will send you an acknowledgement letter.
+On receipt of your report Curriculum & Quality Department will send you an acknowledgement letter.
 After your report has been reviewed by the Pro-Vice-Chancellor (Curriculum, Teaching and Learning) it is forwarded to the School.
 If your report raises developmental issues you have asked the School to consider you will receive a response to this directly from the School in due course.
 We ask that Schools respond to external examiner reports within 6 weeks of receipt within the School.
-However, this may take longer if issues area raised that the School needs to discuss at Committee-level before responding.
-In these cases the School may need to send you a further response letter later in the year to update you on actions arising from your comments.
+However, this may take longer if issues are raised that the School needs to discuss at committee-level before responding.
+In these cases the School may need to send you a further response later in the year to update you on actions arising from your comments.